husarion/erc2025/RULES.md

 - 2025.02.10 - Announcement of the Competition
 - 2025.02.24 - Registration opens, first version of Rulebook is published, Community Forum is set up
-- 2025.03.31 - Registration closes
+- 2025.03.24 - Technical Handbook is published - this may be postponed until after the Registration closes
-- 2025.04.07 - Qualification results are published
+- 2025.04.07 - Registration closes
-- 2025.XX.XX - Technical Handbook is published
+- 2025.04.14 - Qualification results are published
 - 2025.XX.XX - Connectivity Test
 - 2025.XX.XX - Payload Test
 - 2025.XX.XX - Challenge Test - First Challenge